dallascrilley/wp-delete-comments-plugin/README.md

 ### Is there any confirmation prompt?
 Currently, there's no separate confirmation prompt.
 Please use at your own risk and test on a staging site.

+### How do I re-enable future comments?
+Simply uncheck the "Disable all future comments" box and submit again.

 ## Changelog

+### 1.1
+- Feature: Option to disable all future comments from the same admin page

 ### 1.0
 - Initial Release